rtahmasbi/Data-Science/Install-python3.md

 pip3 install --upgrade tensorflow
 ```

-To see teh list of installed libraries:
+To see list of installed libraries:
 ```python
 pip3 list
 ```